romain-valeo/EVSE-connections/README.md

 \
 After that, any board is reachable from any place using its VPN IP address: eg. `ssh root@10.52.253.36`.\
 \
+ \
-To command the ComboCS remotely, we need to use a SSH tunnel, via Phytec connected to it.\
+Furthermore, to command the ComboCS remotely, we need to use a SSH tunnel, via Phytec connected to it.\
 To open the ComboCS UI, first open the SSH tunnel: \
 -From the PC, launch the following command:
 `ssh -L 15108:192.168.1.111:15108 -L 15110:192.168.1.111:15110 -L 15200:192.168.1.111:15200 -L 15111:192.168.1.111:15111 -L 39645:192.168.1.111:39645 -L 8080:192.168.1.111:80 root@10.52.253.36`